How To Start a Vegetable Garden

-Sunlight: First, you'll need a spot that has at least 6 hours of direct sunlight a day to sustain vegetables.
+Sunlight: First, you'll need a spot that has at least 6 hours of direct sunlight a day for your vegetables to grow.

-Soil Quality: Second, you'll need good-quality soil.
-You may want to consider amending your soil with compost to improve it.
+Soil Quality: Second, you'll need good-quality garden soil.
+You may want to consider amending it with organic matter to provide healthy soil for your plants.

-Zone: Third, check what USDA plant hardiness zone you live in to get a good idea of what kinds of crops grow best.
+Zone: Third, check what USDA plant hardiness zone you live in to get a good idea of what kinds of crops are best for your growing season.

-Taste: And fourth, consider what you and your family like to eat.
-Try growing things that are harder to find at your markets, such as interesting hot peppers, heirloom tomatoes and obscure herbs.
+Taste: And fourth, consider what you and your family like to eat and what's harder to find at your markets, such as interesting hot peppers, heirloom tomatoes and obscure herbs.

 Step 1.
 Start with a Plan

 A garden plan will help you with everything from how to space your plants to when to put them in the ground.
 You can map it out based on how far a plant's roots will extend, where the best sunlight is and where your source of water is so you can water your plants effectively.

 You could draw up a plan on graph paper or generate one using an online garden planner, such as the free Plan-a-Garden tool from Better Homes & Gardens, which helps you customize a garden design from scratch.
 BH&G also offers a number of preplanned vegetable garden designs that you can download and print out.

 Step 2.
 Source Your Seeds

 Most garden centers will carry seed packets for standard grocery-store varieties of fruits, vegetables and herbs, but if you're looking for more unique, heirloom varieties, you might need to order your seeds online or via mail-order sources for the best selection.